 Figure 1.
-Change in mobility levels over time in England.
+Changes in (the average levels of) mobility across England in 2020

-Note: Using the daily median radius of gyration (km), temporal trend estimated by using local polynomial regression function (with span s=0.2), and dotted lines highlighted the important days; black – baseline (3 March 2020), and red – 2020 Spring lockdown period in England.
+Note: Using the daily median radius of gyration (km), the trend in mobility over time was estimated by using the local polynomial regression function (with span s=0.2), and dotted lines highlighted the important days; black – baseline (3 March 2020), and red – 2020 Spring lockdown period in England.

-Temporal evolution of mobility levels during lockdown
+Trajectories of mobility in lockdown phases

-Time-series clustering analysis was suggested to quantify similar trajectories of mobility under the lockdown.
-315 LTLA levels in England were grouped into K clusters tested by using eight different agglomerative hierarchical clustering algorithms.
-The optimal number of clusters have been evaluated through the comparison of Sil.
-Figure 2 shows the variation in Sil against the number of clusters.
+Quantifying similar trajectories of mobility under the lockdown has been identified by employing time-series clustering analysis.
+315 LTLA levels in England were grouped into K clusters benchmarked using eight agglomerative hierarchical clustering algorithms.
+The optimal number of clusters has been selected through the levels of performance, i.e., Sil.
+Figure 2 shows variations in the Sil against the number of clusters.
 Sil dropped when K increases (except K=6 and 9), in other words, the decrease of average inter-cluster similarity.
 Finally, Figure 2 presents the above-described cluster analysis generated four prominent clusters based on their similarities.